DeveloppeurPascal/Champter/README.md

 This game was developed live on Twitch.
 The coding sessions are replayed on [the Champter section](https://serialstreameur.fr/jv-champter.php) of [Serial Streamer](https://serialstreameur.fr/).

+The game's operation is inspired by [Fox](http://jeuxvideos8090.free.fr/index.php?Id_Soft=132), a video game from 1985, but the game levels come from [Copter](https://github.com/DeveloppeurPascal/Game-Copter-MSDOS-TurboPascal), which I developed in Turbo Pascal in 1992.

 To learn more about this game and download it, visit [its site](https://champter.gamolf.fr).

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).